JosePereiraUA/JosePereiraUA/README.md

 ### Hi there 👋

-My name is José Pereira, I'm a Biochemistry PhD student, with a major focus on Computational Chemistry.
-I'm currently studying at University of Aveiro, Portugal.
+My name is José Pereira, I'm Head of Bioinformatics at FairJourney Biologics, with a major focus on Computational Chemistry.
+I've studied in Aveiro University, where I did my PhD in Biochemistry.

-:computer: **My current focus:** I’m currently working on [ProtoSyn.jl](https://github.com/sergio-santos-group/ProtoSyn.jl).
+:computer: **My current focus:** I’ve been working on [ProtoSyn.jl](https://github.com/sergio-santos-group/ProtoSyn.jl).
 It's a Julia-based platform for molecular manipulation, with a focus on protein design simulations.
 Go check it out!

 :books: **My background:** My main programming languages are Julia and Python.